educates/labs-installation-guides/workshops/lab-lookup-installation/workshop/content/02-install-lookup-service.md

 title: Install Lookup Service
 ---

-When installing Educates, the lookup service can optionally be enabled.
+When installing Educates 3.0.0 or later, the lookup service can optionally be enabled.
 This will result in the lookup service being co-hosted with the Educates installation.

-To demonstrate this, in this workshop we will install Educates with the lookup service into a virtual cluster created for this workshop session.
+To demonstrate installation, in this workshop we will install Educates with the lookup service into a virtual cluster created for this workshop session.

+{{< note >}}
+If you are using Educates 2.7.4 and want to be able to use the lookup service, or want to be able to install the lookup service in a separate cluster to the Educates training platform, see the separate workshop describing installation of a standalone instance of the lookup service.
+{{< /note >}}

 The required configuration for this installation is as follows.
 Click on the action block below to automatically open the embedded editor and create the file